top of page

 Max Kronby

-Max is a high school student in Toronto who has brought animation, photoshop, rotoscoping, web design, and hardware and VR setup skills to support the Collective's projects.
-He will be heading to an engineering program where he will continue to experiment with ways of creating artworks with digital tools.
+Max is a McGill student in Mechanical Engineering who has brought animation, photoshop, rotoscoping, web design, and hardware and VR setup skills to support the Collective's projects.

 MA Literatures of Modernity 2021, Toronto Metropolitan University